 I am not much of a writer but I occasionally try my hand at it.
 Today was one of those days where I wanted to pen down some reflections.
-Perhaps, because something repetitive has been happening to me.
+The reason could be that something repetitive has been happening to me.
 On several occasions, people I see daily or others who I have run into after years have mentioned things like- “Prasha, you look well!”
 “You look fantastic.”
 “You look happy.”

 So it made me pause and reflect on myself.
-What happened to me, in me that have warranted these comments.
+What happened to me, in me that has warranted these comments.
 These wanderings.

 And the first thing I thought of was maybe because all my kids are in school full-time now :).
 I definitely think this has also factored into my outlook.
 But, come on let’s be realistic, as much as they give us joy they do change our lives significantly in other ways too.